 Encompassing Swedish, Danish, and Norwegian labels, the best Scandinavian menswear brands share a penchant for pared-back, minimalist designs and a certain function before form philosophy (though that’s not to say they’re lacking in the latter quality).
 With their shared cool climate, Swedish, Danish, and Norwegian menswear brands typically do warm weather clothing well, with knitwear and outerwear that’s able to hold up under hard environmental conditions while looking good.
 And, as a region that often uses jeans to underpin smart casual and laid back outfits alike, many Scandinavian menswear brands nail denim.

-From underwear to outerwear, these are the best Scandinavian menswear brands to add form and function to your wardrobe.
+From underwear to outerwear and beyond, these are the best Scandinavian menswear brands to add form and function to your wardrobe.

 1. CDLP